LeanMachineLearning/exposition/WEBSITE-DESIGN.md

 client of it; so is anything else anyone builds.
 It also makes version-to-version diffing ("what changed in this library") nearly free — which nothing today can do.

-Corollary: **no HTML, CSS, or JavaScript authored inside Lean string literals.** Today [Theme.lean](Referee/Website/Theme.lean) is CSS in a string and [GraphJs.lean](Referee/Website/GraphJs.lean) is 489 lines of JavaScript in a string, so changing a margin means rebuilding a Lean executable against Verso.
+Corollary: **no HTML, CSS, or JavaScript authored inside Lean string literals.** When this was written, `Referee/Website/Theme.lean` was CSS in a string and `Referee/Website/GraphJs.lean` was 489 lines of JavaScript in a string, so changing a margin meant rebuilding a Lean executable against Verso.
+(Both files are gone: this proposal was carried out — see [Working on Referee](docs/development.md).)
 The fix is Verso's own asset system — `CssFile`/`JsFile` whose `contents` come from `include_str` of a real `.css`/`.js` file, which is precisely how Verso vendors popper and tippy ([WebAssets.lean](.lake/packages/verso/src/verso/Verso/Code/Highlighted/WebAssets.lean)).
 Real